Rajil101/Accuknox_Assignment/README.md

 #Start docker
 >sudo systemctl start docker

+#Add or create dockerfile with command specified in the existing repo.
+>vim Dockerfile

 #Build the Docker image:
->docker build -t <dockerhub-username>/wisecow-docker:latest .
+>docker build -t <dockerhub-username>/my-wisecow:latest .

 #Run docker command for image creation at port 4499
-docker run -d -p localhost:4499 <dockerhub-username>/wisecow-docker:latest
+docker run -d -p localhost:4499 <dockerhub-username>/<repo-name>:latest

 OR Expose through >EXPOSE 4499 command.

 Login to your docker account and push the image.
+>docker login <registry_address>

+for e.g   >sudo docker login docker.io , the registry address is docker.io in default.

 #Push the Docker image:

->docker push <dockerhub-username>/wisecow-docker:latest
+>docker push <dockerhub-username>/<repo-name>:latest

+*Password is stored in unencrypted on docker config file.

+#Unlog from docker Registry
+>docker logout <registry_address>

 ## Cluster Creation for Ks8 pods